The particular Hebrews

 - Zebulun.

-Not 12.
-Why aren’t they called 13 tribes?
+So why aren’t they called 13 tribes?
 Two reasons.

 First and foremost: The writers of the bible, and probably God too, really like the number 12.
 The ancient Sumerians divided the year into 12 months, marked ’em with the zodiac (whatever constellation is highest in the sky at night), and throughout middle eastern culture 12 became the number of completeness, fulfillment, unity, and perfection.
 Thirteen?
 Not so much.
 Not that it’s unlucky; that superstition came from the Romans.
-But middle easterners liked 12 way better than 13.
+But middle easterners liked 12 way better than 13 or 11.

-And the L
+Plus the L

 Geographic tribes.